 Since 2005 - Member on the Examination Board for intermediate and final examinations for the area of bakery and confectionery sales assistant

 Since 2006 - Sales Manager and partner of the bakery/cake shop Sailer GmbH

-Falk Steins has been part of the editorial staff of the trade journal BÄKO-magazin since 1999 and in 2004 took over as chief editor of the trade journal for bakers and confectioners, which, at the same time, is the official organ of BÄKO, economical association of the bakery and confectionery trades.
+Falk Steins has been part of the editorial staff of the BÄKO-magazin since 1999 and in 2004 took over as chief editor of the trade magazine for bakers and confectioners, which, at the same time, is the official organ of BÄKO, business association of the bakery and confectionery trades.

 The BÄKO-magazin from the Chmielorz publishing company in Wiesbaden has already been supporting the südback Trend Award for years as a media partner of Messe Stuttgart.
 In addition to participating on the jury, the work also involves providing extensive reports before and after this innovation competition and announcing the winners in the daily trade fair newsletter, amongst other things.

 Lynn Esenwein has been a constant in the Allgemeine Bäckerzeitung team since 2019.
 After studying journalism, Esenwein started her professional career at the trade journal as a trainee and works now as an editor for print and online publications there.
 In addition to portraying exemplary businesses for the Allgemeine Bäckerzeitung, she will now also report about the renowned südback Trend Award for all specialist baker’s publication published by the dfv media group.